 What is Cognitive Behavioural Hypnotherapy?

 Cognitive Behavioural Hypnotherapy (CBH) combines Cognitive Behavioural Therapy (CBT) with evidence-based hypnotherapy.
-This combination is designed to give you the keys to your own mind.

 Cognitive Behavioural Therapy is an evidence-based therapy which focuses on how our thoughts, feelings and behaviours are interlinked, and provides tools and techniques for making desired improvements in our lives.
 It is currently considered the gold standard in its field, predominantly because it is the most researched form of Psychotherapy.
-This means that we employ evidence-based techniques that have been developed as a result of clinical studies and empirical research.
+This means that we employ evidence-based techniques which have been developed as a result of clinical studies and empirical research.

 In Cognitive Behavioural Hypnotherapy we combine this style of therapy with evidence-based hypnotherapy.
 This integrated approach has been proven to lead to even greater results in many areas of people's lives.